ansys/pypim/README.rst

 What is the PIM API?
 ============================================

-The PIM API is a gRPC API enabling library and application developers to start a product in a remote environment and communicate with its API.
+The PIM API is a gRPC API-enabling both library and app developers to start a product in a remote environment and communicate with its API.

 The PIM API is intended to be as simple as possible to be adaptable in a variety of